About King’s

 Christ Centered

-Founded on the infallible and enduring Word of God, integrating the Christian worldview into every aspect of academics and student life
+TKCS is founded on the infallible and enduring Word of God, integrating the Christian worldview into every aspect of academics and student life.

 Biblical Foundation

-Biblical worldview integration into all curricular areas providing students with a biblically grounded, Christ-centered, God-honoring environment
+A biblical worldview is integrated into all curricular areas, providing students with a biblically grounded, Christ-centered, God-honoring environment.

 Excellence

-Development of the academic, spiritual, physical and emotional well-being of our students based on biblical values
+Using biblical values, we develop the academic, spiritual, physical, and emotional well-being of our students.

 Parent Partnership

-Forming an alliance of supportive parents who covenant to provide time, prayer support, and practice biblical stewardship principles to accomplish the vision of TKCS
+King’s partners with supportive parents who covenant to provide time, prayer support, and biblical stewardship principles to accomplish the vision of TKCS.

 Character Development